 There are a few products that you can choose from to manage bleeding during your cycle.
 You may find that you want to start with pads for a few months and only incorporate tampons or cups as you feel more comfortable with your period and your body.

 Definitely talk with your mom or mother figure if you're feeling unsure.
 No matter what you use, don’t forget to wash your hands before and after changing your sanitary product.

 Here's a little bit about how each product works —

 Reusable Pads.
 While disposable pads are available and work well, we encourage using reusable pads to be environmentally friendly during each cycle and save money in the long-run!
 Change the pad every 4-6 hours or whenever full.
 If using reusable pads, you can fold and store them in a waterproof bag while out and about or rinse and then store until you're ready to wash them.
 When you're ready to wash your pads, feel free to spray or soak with hydrogen peroxide first to remove stains (our soft charcoal bamboo pads are naturally stain resistant!) wash by hand or throw them right in the washing machine.
 Air dry or machine dry with low heat.

 Disposable Tampons.
 If you feel comfortable inserting something into your vagina, you can consider organic cotton disposable tampons.
 But it may take some practice and may not be comfortable for you for a few years — don't feel like you have to use tampons just because your friends are.
 But also know that tampons will not cause loss of virginity and cannot get lost inside the body.

-Menstrual cups are small cups inserted into your vagina, like a tampon.
-These cups collect blood flow and can be worn for up to 12 hours or until they are full.
+Menstrual cups are small cups that you fold and insert into your vagina, like a tampon.
+These cups collect blood flow, rather than absorbing it and can be worn for up to 12 hours or until they are full.
 They can be emptied into the toilet or sink, rinsed, and reinserted.